chennaaws22/onlinebookstore/README.md

 -   ✅ Create, delete, update and list Categories.
 -   ✅ Create, delete, update and list Books with it's book image displayed.
 -   ✅ Create, delete, update and list Customers.
--   ✅ delete, update and list customers review's.
+-   ✅ delete, update and list customer's Reviews.
+-   ✅ list customer's Orders.
 - 🧑 For website visitors
 -   ✅ Display books by category.
 -   ✅ Display new published books on the home page.